-When you commission me to shoot your wedding you are getting everything that is "me".
+When you commission me to capture your wedding you are getting everything that is "me".
 My creativity, my style and the images I produce are all "me" in a picture format.

 Those who have seen me in action know that I have a very distinctive method when it comes to shooting.
-I've ruined a lot of clothes over the years in getting the shots I want.
+I've ruined a lot of clothes over the years in getting those extra special shots.
 I climb trees, climb on my car roof (the big one), climb on wheelie bins, scale rock faces, get wet in the ocean, wade in dams, jump in fish ponds, jump in duck ponds, make puddles... and then lie in them, lie in the dirt, roll in the dirt and generally run around all over the place... pretty much anything to get the shot (I've also been burnt putting out a fire!)
 This is me... this is what I do.
-Imagine Bear Grylls with a camera (well five actually) and you have a pretty good idea what to expect.
+Imagine Bear Grylls with a camera (well four actually) and you have a pretty good idea what to expect.